Birth Control Methods for Men

 - EC pill effectiveness varies by brand and the number of days after unprotected sex.

-- Levonogestrel pills, including brands Plan B One-Step and Next Choice One Dose, are up to 89% effective when taken within 72 hours (three days) after unprotected sex.
+- Levonogestrel EC pills are up to 89% effective when taken within 72 hours (three days) after unprotected sex.
 These pills reduce the risk of pregnancy up to 120 hours (five days) after unprotected sex, but are less effective as time passes.

-- Ella, is 85% effective if taken within 120 hours (five days) after unprotected sex.
-It stays just as effective as time passes after unprotected sex.
+- The prescription EC pill containing Ulipristal acetate lowers the risk of pregnancy by 85% up to 120 hours (five days) after unprotected sex.
+It stays as effective for five days after unprotected sex.

 If you know you do not want children or do not want any more children, you might consider sterilization.
-A family planning provider can give you information and answer questions about sterilization procedures, as well as schedule or refer you for the procedure.
+A family planning provider can give you information and answer questions about sterilization procedures and can schedule or refer you for the procedure.